stuarteberg/graph-tool/doc/demos/inference/inference.rst

                                     # also pass an arbitrary initial
                                     # partition using the 'b' parameter.

-   # If we work with the above state object, we will be restricted to
-   # partitions into at most B=20 groups.
-But since we want to consider
-   # an arbitrary number of groups in the range [1, N], we transform it
-   # into a state with B=N groups (where N-20 will be empty).

-   state = state.copy(B=g.num_vertices())

-   # Now we run 1,000 sweeps of the MCMC
+   # Now we run 1,000 sweeps of the MCMC.
+Note that the number of groups
+   # is allowed to change, so it will eventually move from the initial
+   # value of B=20 to whatever is most appropriate for the data.

    dS, nmoves = state.mcmc_sweep(niter=1000)